 Interestingly, some viewers seem to respond more favourably to exploitation which is more calculated, less personal.
 Herschell Gordon Lewis deliberately set out to open a new niche in the market after nudie films became a glut.
 He sat down with producer David R. Friedman and listed all the things that the mainstream couldn’t do because of the production code and came up with “gore”.
 His Blood Feast (1963) offered the spectacle of women being disemboweled as part of a scheme by an Egyptian caterer in Miami to resurrect an ancient goddess.
 Despite production values and a level of competence that didn’t even rise to Ed Wood levels, the mere idea of such graphic mayhem was enough to make the movie a lasting hit … and the confirmation of an audience waiting for this kind of stuff opened the floodgates.
 We’ve been living with Lewis’s legacy for almost fifty years now.

 All of which brings me around to Andy Milligan.
-Until recently, he was nothing more than a vaguely familiar name, someone lumped in with the likes of Ted V. Mikels (whose excruciating The Corpse-Grinders [1971] I sat through at a lunchtime screening at University in the late ’70s).
+Until recently, he was nothing more than a vaguely familiar name, someone lumped in with the likes of Ted V. Mikels (whose excruciating The Corpse-Grinders [1971] I sat through at a lunchtime screening at the University of Winnipeg in the late ’70s).
 I knew of Milligan only as yet one more incompetent working the bottom fringes of the business, turning out stupid, unwatchable crap.
 Which is why it came as a puzzling surprise to see the BFI announce the release of an Andy Milligan double-feature as part of their Flipside series.
 They’d previously released a variety of exploitation movies, but this seemed almost like a perverse challenge to their audience to see how far down into the cinema sewer they’d be willing to go.

 I took the challenge, largely because I have a completist obsession (I have all the Flipside releases to date, except for Peter Watkins’ Privilege, which I already own in the excellent region 1 Project X edition).
 Having resisted reading the fat accompanying booklet before popping the Blu-ray (yes, Andy Milligan on a carefully restored hi-def disk!) into the player, I quickly found myself both puzzled and strangely captivated.